Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Bibliographic Remarks and Additional Perspectives

 \section{Bibliographic Remarks and Additional Perspectives}

 The results in \cref{sec:noisy_algos} are based on the work of~\citet{pensia-18a}.
-Additionally, information-theoretic bounds for SGLD have also been derived by, for instance,~\citet{mou-18a,li-20a,bu-20a,negrea-19a,haghifam-20a,wang-21a,wang3-21a,wang2-23a,issa-23a}.
+Additionally, information-theoretic bounds for SGLD have also been derived by, for instance,~\citet{mou-18a,li-20a,bu-20a,negrea-19a,haghifam-20a,wang-21a,wang3-21a,wang2-23a,issa-23a,futami-23a}.
 By relating the parameter trajectory of SGLD to the corresponding noise-free trajectory of SGD,~\citet{neu-21a,wang2-22a} obtained bounds for SGD.
 However, as demonstrated by~\citet{haghifam-23a}, current information-theoretic approaches are not sufficient to obtain minimax optimal rates for stochastic convex optimization problems.
+This was rectified to some extent by \citet{wang-23c}, who combined the information-theoretic approach with techniques from algorithmic stability.

 In addition to the results for NNs that we have discussed so far, several alternative approaches to obtain generalization bounds for neural networks have been explored in the literature, both within the scope of information-theoretic and PAC-Bayesian bounds and beyond it.
 While a comprehensive overview of all such work is beyond the scope of this monograph, we will mention some of the approaches here.
 For instance, bounds have been derived based on the norms of the weights of the NN~\citep{neyshabur-15a,bartlett-17a}.
 A PAC-Bayesian view on this approach was taken by~\citet{neyshabur-18a}, who used the robustness of NNs to parameter perturbations in order to obtain a de-randomized bound in terms of a relative entropy that can be evaluated explicitly. \citet{bartlett-02a} derived norm-based bounds for NNs starting from the Rademacher complexity.
-The connection between PAC-Bayesian bounds and flatness has also been explored by, e.g.,~\citet{tsuzuku-20a,foret-21a}.
+The connection between PAC-Bayesian bounds and flatness has also been explored by, \eg,~\citet{tsuzuku-20a,foret-21a}.
 Several works have derived generalization bounds for NNs trained via SGLD~\citep{bu-20a,haghifam-21a}, and other noisy versions of SGD~\citep{banerjee-22a}. \citet{pitas-20a} explored the use of Gaussian posteriors in PAC-Bayesian bounds for NNs, while~\citet{dziugaite-18a} established a connection to entropy-SGD.